atenreiro/opensquat/README.md

 How to Update
 ------------
+> :warning: **when updating**: especially for a major release, re-run the pip install to check for new dependencies.

 To update your current version, just type the following commands inside the openSquat directory:
 ```bash
     git pull